-- o If no frames are free, we could find one that is not currently being used & free it. - We can free a frame by writing its contents to swap space & changing the page table to indicate that the page is no longer in memory.

-o Then we can use that freed frame to hold the page for which the process faulted.
+- o If no frames are free, we could find one that is not currently being used & free it. - o We can free a frame by writing its contents to swap space & changing the page table to indicate that the page is no longer in memory. - o Then we can use that freed frame to hold the page for which the process faulted.

 Basic Page Replacement

-1. 2.
-Find the location of the desired page on disk

-- Find a free frame - If there is a free frame , then use it. - If there is no free frame, use a page replacement algorithm to select a victim frame - Write the victim page to the disk, change the page & frame tables accordingly.
+- 1. Find the location of the desired page on disk - 2.
+Find a free frame - If there is a free frame, then use it. - If there is no free frame, use a page replacement algorithm to select a victim frame - Write the victim page to the disk, change the page & frame tables accordingly. - 3.
+Read the desired page into the (new) free frame.
+Update the page and frame tables.